Nisarga-Prabhakar/Pizza-Sales-Data-Analysis/README.md

 # 🍕 Pizza Sales Data Analysis (SQL Project)

 ---
+## 📌 Project Overview
+- This project analyzes pizza sales data using SQL to uncover key insights into revenue trends, customer behavior, and product performance.
+- By leveraging multiple relational tables, the analysis identifies high-performing products, demand patterns, and business opportunities to support data-driven decision-making.

 ## 🎯 Objective
 The goal of this project is to analyze pizza sales data and extract key insights such as: